BesenbacherLab/bbq_pipeline/README.md

 Download and extract the repository:

 ```
-git clone https://github.com/carmenoroperv/bbq_snakemake.git && cd bbq_snakemake
+git clone https://github.com/carmenoroperv/bbq_pipeline.git && cd bbq_pipeline
 ```

 ### Step 3: Configure workflow and install BBQ

 #### Workflow confifuration
-To configure this workflow, modify config/config.yaml and samples.tsv according to your needs, following the explanations provided [here](https://github.com/carmenoroperv/bbq_snakemake/tree/main/config).
+To configure this workflow, modify config/config.yaml and samples.tsv according to your needs, following the explanations provided [here](https://github.com/carmenoroperv/bbq_pipeline/tree/master/config).

 #### BBQ installation
 The source code and instructions for installing BBQ can be found [here](https://github.com/besenbacher/BetterBaseQuals/tree/main).
 If you have not installed BBQ before running the workflow, BBQ will be installed to the working directory during the workflow execution.

-If you have already installed BBQ, you can provide a full path to the executable in the `config/config.yaml` by specifiying the `bbq_path` parameter under the `bbq/global` property.
+If you have already installed BBQ, you can provide a full path to the executable in the `config/config.yaml` by specifiying the `bbq_path` key under the `bbq/global` property.

 ### Step 4: Run workflow